campusdomar/PumukitImportBundle/Resources/doc/ImportExecutionGuide.md

 # Import Execution Guide

-*This page is updated to the PuMuKIT-import-bundle 2.0.x and to the PuMuKIT 2.4.0*
+*This page is updated to the pumukit-import-bundle 2.0.x and to the PuMuKIT 2.4.0 or higher*

 Follow the next steps to import into PuMuKIT2.1 the metadata exported from PuMuKIT1.7

 ## System requirements

-Make sure your PuMuKIT2 server achieve the system requirements
+Make sure your PuMuKIT server achieve the system requirements

-Configure your `web/storage/` and `web/uploads/` directories to be mounted on your PuMuKIT share in a way PuMuKIT1 and PuMuKIT2 servers have access to the multimedia files.
+Configure your `web/storage/` and `web/uploads/` directories to be mounted on your PuMuKIT share in a way PuMuKIT1 and PuMuKIT servers have access to the multimedia files.

 ## PuMuKIT1.7 metadata exportation